-Manhattan is a mixed grid of strategically, haphazardly, evenly yet oddly spaced pillars and structures with the freedom to choose your flavor of mayhem at their base and in their endless confines.
+Manhattan is a mixed grid of many strategically, others seemingly haphazardly, evenly yet oddly spaced pillars and structures with the freedom to choose your flavor of mayhem at their base and in their endless confines.
 Whereas nature and the sea have a different congruency of patterns throughout, that demand respect.
 Each affords the enjoyment of a different kind of liberation and reverence.
 Sailing up and down the E. River seasonally is a highlight and I’m not sure when it’ll stop being so.
 The tides need to be taken seriously when traversing yet the splendors we get to observe make it all worth it.
 It’s incredibly liberating to be able to sail from desolate islands to thickly populated cities and explore the in-betweens and twists, secret enclaves and unique treasures while enjoying them from a waterside perspective.
 The wonders of humanity, culture and nature are there for us to drink in or gaze at from a distance, as we so choose.
 AND understanding science and cross-contamination fairly well, it’s been at a nice healthy, often mask-faced distance since March 2020.

 Coming to the States for the first time after 5 months since COVID ravished this part of the world was an interesting experience.
 Sailing into Florida, where it seemed no one got the memo, we hightailed it outta there when we saw how disgracefully people were acting.
 Not surprisingly the infections spiked not but a week after we left.
 After what we saw, we knew it was simply a matter of time.
 Then as we moved north, hopping up the coast, we saw people taking precautions more seriously and engaging in basic courtesy and simple safety measures.
 It seemed like from epi-centered NYC and north, they were the most shell-shocked and took the potential threats of the pandemic much more seriously.